-A plan detailing road connections, transport network, including road hierarchy, layout and design (road and verge widths), pedestrian and cycle pathways (including indicative dimensions), and connections to surrounding urban areas is required.
-If ooffsite works are necessary, these shall be detailed to the same level.
+A plan detailing road connections, layout and design (road and verge widths), pedestrian and cycle pathways (including indicative dimensions), and connections to surrounding urban areas is required.
+If offsite works are necessary, these shall be detailed to the same level.
 A detailed Traffic Impact Assessment (TIA) shall form part of this component.
-The traffic assessment transport network shall be subject to consultation with relevant ACT Government agencies.
+The traffic assessment shall be subject to consultation with relevant ACT Government agencies.

-In accordance with the desired planning outcomes of this DCP, the traffic assessment transport network shall provide:
+In accordance with the desired planning outcomes of this DCP, the traffic assessment shall provide:

-- An internal a road network that has a clearly identifiable road hierarchy which is safe and legible and bus capable, while limiting through traffic. - a whole of site parking strategy with adequate parking for visitors to the site.
-On-street parking within the site shall be available for visitors within the internal street network of development of the proposed development.
-Car parking rates shall be consistent with the Territory Plan's Parking and Vehicular Access General Code. - indicative locations and capacity surface car parking areas and basements and strategies to ensure these areas are screened from view from Ainslie Avenue, Limestone Avenue and Campbell High School. - Indicative designs for the access points and off site works including: - intended method for facilitating access (either through direct sale or road opening) to the secondary access point - layout and design (road and verge widths), pedestrian and cycle pathways (including indicative dimensions in accordance with the urban design principles of this DCP) - strategy for ensuring uninhibited pedestrian access between Campbell High School and Quick-Street, Ainslie - intersection design for access points to the site at Limestone Avenue and Quick/Hayley-Streets - areas identified as being accessible or inaccessible to heavy vehicles.
+- An internal road network that is safe and legible. - a whole of site parking strategy with adequate parking for visitors to the site.
+On-street parking within the site shall be available for visitors within the internal street network of the proposed development.
+Car parking rates shall be consistent with the Territory Plan's Parking and Vehicular Access General Code. - indicative locations and capacity surface car parking areas and basements and strategies to ensure these areas are screened from view from Ainslie Avenue, Limestone Avenue and Campbell High School. - Indicative designs for the access points and off-site works including: - layout and design (road and verge widths), pedestrian and cycle pathways (including indicative dimensions in accordance with the urban design principles of this DCP) - intersection design for access point to the site at Limestone Avenue. - areas identified as being accessible or inaccessible to heavy vehicles.